 - Gastrointestinal Symptoms - Diarrhea, Constipation, Nausea, Bloating.

 - Cardiovascular Symptoms

 - Menstrual Symptoms

 You have probably noticed that these symptoms are remarkably similar to those attributed to chronic fatigue syndrome, multiple chemical sensitivities and other environmental illnesses.
 This similarity hasn't gone unnoticed which is why many people, including healthcare professionals and researchers, are coming to the conclusion that all these illnesses share common causes and etiologies.
 In 1997 the Centers for Disease Control (CDC) in the US funded a study by the University of Medicine and Dentistry of New Jersey in an attempt to define the illness.
 In the study Gulf war syndrome was compared to chronic fatigue syndrome, fibromyalgia, multiple chemical sensitivities and other similar illnesses to determine if the current definition for those illnesses could adequately describe Gulf war syndrome.
-The researchers are currently preparing manuscripts for publication, as of May 31st 2003 (see the full description here).
+The researchers are currently preparing manuscripts for publication, as of May 31st 2003.
 With an institution of the CDC's caliber funding research into Gulf war syndrome, and it's link to the other illnesses discussed within this website, it is clear that this link is being taken seriously.